SEE-GEO/roa/README.md

 - Compute the average precipitation in 2023, for every point in the grid

-- Compute daily accumulations for 2023, for every point in the grid
+- Compute daily accumulations for 2023 for a specific location

 - Reproduce the RoA diurnal cycles in fig. 2a from [Amell et al. (2025)](https://doi.org/10.1029/2025JD044595)